tailongnguyen/InfoRe-internship-challenges/README.md

 ### About

-In this challenge, you're aksed to create a model that can classify 10 different breeds of dog.
+In this challenge, you're aksed to create a model or using whatever AI algorithm you want to classify over 10 different breeds of dog.
 Follow this [link](https://www.dropbox.com/s/p5xgxa9ofmq48vf/dataset.zip?dl=0) to download the dataset.
 Train/valid split information is provided in  `Computer Vision/public.json`.
-Test data will be published after the deadline and your final score will be evaluate based on it.
+Test data will be published after the deadline and your final score will be evaluated based on it.

 **Make sure you index the classes in the following way, otherwise your final score will be incorrect**